iscgar/cvec2/README.md

 }
 ```

+#### `int vec2_shrink_to_fit(vec_ptr)`
+Shrinks the vector such that its capacity equals its size.
+You need to explicitly call this function if you want to reclain
+free memory after mutating the vector since the vector will not free memory on its own after removal of items.
+Returns `TRUE`
+if the shrinking succeeded. `FALSE` otherwise.

 #### `int vec2_push(vec_ptr, T v)`
 Inserts a value `v` to the end of the vector.
 Return `TRUE` if `vec_ptr` points to a valid vector structure and insertion
 succeeded. `FALSE` otherwise.